-It is that time of the month again; time for the Let’s Lunch group to get together to nosh.
-This month’s nibble is pies.
-No, I did not instantly think of a sticky, gooey, and sweet pie.
-Instead, my thoughts jumped to savory.
-Particularly, chicken pot pie.
+It is time for the Let’s Lunch group to get together to nosh.
+This month’s nibble is all about pies.
+I did not instantly think of a sticky, gooey, and sweet pie.
+Instead, my thoughts jumped to a savory version.
+Particularly, this Summer Chicken Pot Pie recipe.
 You know the kind; thick chunks of chicken, sweet veggie niblets, and a saucy but savory gravy that wraps it all together.
 The kind that drips off of your fork, and runs down your chin pot pie.

-I have been thinking about this savory chicken pot pie since I picked up these cute chicken shaped ramekins.
-I know …. dorky to buy a dish just for a certain meal.
+I have been thinking about this savory summer chicken pot pie since I picked up these cute chicken-shaped ramekins.
+I know, dorky to buy a dish just for a certain meal.
 I could not resist.
 Let’s Lunch seemed like the perfect time to perfect my pot pie recipe.
 Which by the way is very simple.
-I decided to fore-go the traditional chicken pot pie; you know the one full of chicken, peas, carrots, and celery.
-I wanted this one to be a little French and to ooze summer time.
+I decided to forego the traditional chicken pot pie; you know the one full of chicken, peas, carrots, and celery.
+I wanted this one to be a little French and to ooze summertime.

 *note if you decide to use chicken that has not been cooked you will need to allow at least 15 minutes extra to precook the chicken.

 - 1 celery, diced very small